21 and 22 March 2020, Zen Center, Athens

 The French philosopher Comte-Sponville said: `Intelligence is the art of making complex things simpler, not the other way around’.
 From Guide to Buddhism A-Z

-I started to teach Baby Shiatsu to groups of parents in 1996 after the birth of my second daughter.
-No-one was teaching the subject to Shiatsu practitioners at that time, so I got hold of the books Suzanne Yates recommended and developed my own style as I went along.
-It was based on sound Shiatsu practice gleaned from my clients over the previous seven years and being with my first child, born in 1992.
+My first daughter was born (1992) during my Shiatsu training and so children and Shiatsu have always been closely linked in my work.
+After the birth of my second daughter in 1996, I started to teach Baby Shiatsu to groups of parents and work with young ones in my private practice.
+No-one was teaching the subject to Shiatsu practitioners at that time, so I got hold of the books which were recommended to me by Suzanne Yates and developed my own style as I went along.
+It was based on sound Shiatsu practice gleaned from my clients over the previous seven years and being with my own children.

 ‘The most prevalent kind of sensory stimulation throughout prenatal life is tactile.
 The amniotic fluid and sac encasing the fetus provide an unborn baby with what amounts to an almost continuous soothing massage.’

 Touch for Love by Wataru Ohashi with Mary Hoover

 As the years went by I learned traditional baby massage from colleagues, and was part of a local group organising classes, bringing Suzanne to Scotland and also working with baby massage luminaries such as Peter Walker.
 A lot of what I learned dervied from running the classes and the adults and parents who attended them.

 The Child Knows!

 Underpinning all my work is the belief that the child knows.The child innately inhabits her whole self, and if she is allowed to move freely, she will externally express what is going on inside, giving us clues to her healing process.

 ‘You need to be silent to see them, and they come and go as a silent gift.’

 When I work with Shiatsu for children, my job is to: